bwientges/LunarLander/data/data_readme.md

-This folder holds all calculated results.
+This folder holds all calculated results in both .csv as well as .svg format.